jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-29-formymotherfrank.md

 I have seen the way Mittens
 frantically
-rolls and grinds and rubs against the dirt
+thrashes and grinds and rubs against the dirt
-something to scratch other than the faux-leather chairs
+something to scratch
+other than the faux-leather chairs

 I know him
 as I too have frantically rolled and scraped and writhed on the asphalt